English (ENGL)

 Prerequisites: ENGL 371 or ENGL 466/566.
 Corequisites: ENGL 371 or ENGL 466/566.
 Second language acquisition theories and teaching methodologies surveyed.
 Second language teaching principles from research in linguistics, psycholinguistics, and second language pedagogy explored.
 (Formerly 3300:573)

-ENGL:574 African American English (3 Credits)
+ENGL 574 African American English (3 Units)

 African American English grammatical structure, pronunciations, origins, and cultural role.
 Comparisons with academic English.
 Discussion of language correctness, legal status, and role in education.
 (Formerly 3300:574)

-ENGL:575 Theory of Rhetoric (3 Credits)
+ENGL 575 Theory of Rhetoric (3 Units)

-Ancient and modern theories of rhetoric, with attention to classical oration, "topics" of rhetoric and their application to teaching of English.
+Ancient and modern theories of rhetoric, with attention to classical oration, 'topics' of rhetoric and their application to teaching of English.
 (Formerly 3300:575)

 Major sociolinguistic concepts and methodology examined, as well as relationships between language, socio-cultural factors, and education.
 Issues of Standard English, power, and gender also examined.
 (Formerly 3300:577)